codatio/codat-docs/blog/240525-deprecation-pagination-querying-rules-endpoint.md

 authors: dcoplowe
 ---

-On **October 10, 2024**, pagination and querying for the *List /rules endpoint* will be deprecated for clients using the new webhooks service.
+On **October 10, 2024**, we will deprecate the pagination and querying for the *List /rules* endpoint for clients using our [new webhooks service](/updates/240306-new-webhook-service-released).

 <!--truncate-->

+The following endpoint will be affected:

+- `GET /rules`

 ### Action required